The VARIORADIANT Concept

 - Scalable system configurations

-Advantages of compactness
+Advantages of Compact Systems

 The modular VARIORADIANT approach aims to enable: